open-traffic-generator/open-traffic-generator.github.io/docs/implementations.md

 ## IxNetwork

 Keysight's [**IxNetwork**](https://www.keysight.com/us/en/products/network-test/protocol-load-test/ixnetwork.html) is a tool for performance testing of Layer 2/3 switches and routers.
 It is capable of emulating a large number of routing protocols and generating terabytes of data.
-It runs on large variety of Keysight's hardware based traffic generators and is also available in an all software form factor.
+It runs on a large variety of Keysight's hardware based traffic generators and is also available in an all software form factor.

 The [**snappi-ixnetwork**](https://github.com/open-traffic-generator/snappi-ixnetwork) plugin allows execution of [snappi](https://github.com/open-traffic-generator/snappi-ixnetwork) scripts against an IxNetwork based traffic generator.

 ![snappi-ixnetwork Deployment Diagram](images/snappi-ixnetwork.drawio.svg)
 <p style="text-align: center;"><sub>Fig. 3. snappi-ixnetwork Deployment Diagram</sub></p>

-The above diagram gives a high level overview of how a snappi based Python script uses IxNetwork REST API to configure Keysight's load modules to generate traffic.
+The above diagram gives a high level overview of how a Python script written using the snappi API uses IxNetwork REST API to configure Keysight's load modules to generate traffic.

-The snappi-ixnetwork plugin supports Keysight's [AresONE](https://www.keysight.com/us/en/products/network-test/network-test-hardware/aresone-400ge.html) (400Gbps) and [Novus](https://www.keysight.com/us/en/products/network-test/network-test-hardware/novus-qsfp28-1005025ge.html) (100Gbps) based load modules.
+The snappi-ixnetwork plugin supports Keysight's [AresONE](https://www.keysight.com/us/en/products/network-test/network-test-hardware/aresone-400ge.html) (400 Gbps) and [Novus](https://www.keysight.com/us/en/products/network-test/network-test-hardware/novus-qsfp28-1005025ge.html) (100 Gbps) based load modules.

 ## Magna